Humid subtropical climate: East Asia

-The influence of the strong Siberian anticyclone in East Asia brings colder winter temperatures than in the humid subtropical zones in North America, South America, and Australia.
+The influence of the strong Siberian anticyclone in East Asia brings colder winter temperatures than in the humid subtropical zones in The Americas, South Asia, and Australia.
 The 0 C isotherm reaches as far south as the valleys of the Yellow and Wei rivers, roughly latitude 34° N. At Hainan Island and in Taiwan, the climate transitions from subtropical into tropical.
 In most of this region, the winter monsoon is very well developed, as such eastern Asian humid subtropical zones have a strong winter dry season and heavy summer rainfall.

 Only in inland areas below the Yangtze River and coastal areas between approximately the Huai River and the beginning of the coast of Guangdong is there sufficient winter rainfall to produce a Cfa climate; even in these areas, rainfall and streamflow display a highly pronounced summer peak, unlike other regions of this climate type.
 Drought can be severe and often catastrophic to agriculture in the Cwa zone.

 The only area where winter precipitation equals or even exceeds the summer rain is around the San'in region at the western coast of Japan, which during winter is on the windward side of the westerlies.
 The winter precipitation in these regions is usually produced by low-pressure systems off the east coast that develop in the onshore flow from the Siberian high.
 Summer rainfall comes from the East Asian Monsoon and from frequent typhoons.
 Annual rainfall is generally over 1,000 mm, and in areas below the Himalayas can be much higher still.